 In 1983, two more smaller screens were added, but the original auditorium continued to be the popular draw.

 With the introduction of a nearby megaplex in the 1990’s, ticket sales at the Glenwood Theatre declined.

 Unable to compete, the theater closed in May 2000.

-Sadly, amid much protest, the Glenwood Theatre was razed and replaced by a strip mall, signaling the end of a magical cinematic era.
+Sadly, amid much protest, the Glenwood Theatre was razed in November 2000 and was replaced by a strip mall, signaling the end of a magical cinematic era.

 Just login to your account and subscribe to this theater